tslocke/hobo/doc/manual/FAQ.markdown

 # How do I get help with my questions about Hobo?

+The fastest way to get an answer is by asking in [Hobo Users](http://groups.google.com/group/hobousers).
+Before asking, it is recommended to search the documentation (the manual you are reading right now) and the Hobo Users archive.
+You might not be the first person with the same question!

 # What's a good development environment?

 Webrick, Unicorn, etc?
 And a basic Gemfile (e.g. conditionally include